Don't Let Your Money Ruin Your Marriage

 Finally, when it comes to marriage and money, you should let go of the past and move forward together.
 If you are going to resent the student loan or credit card debt your spouse brings into the marriage, you may need to rethink getting married.

-When you are married you take on both the positive and negative aspects of the marriage.
-It is important to consider the debt and savings as ours instead of yours or mine.
+When you are married, you take on both the positive and negative aspects of your spouse.
+It is important to consider the debt and savings as "ours" instead of "yours" or "mine."
 This will lead to a much more positive experience for both of you.
 You may want to talk to a marriage counselor or a church leader about these issues before you get married.